Training Programs: BTDPC Program

 Language Proficiency

 There are two options for providing evidence of language proficiency: proof of previous education or a language exam.
-You will still need to meet the language proficiency requirement in addition to the NDEB NDECC.

 Proof of Previous Education in English/French